 The ultimate goal of this interview is to help collectors with some of the confusion on the various issues and to help provide some more legitimacy to the cards.

-My ultimate conclusion: Star basketball cards deserve more attention and deserve to be considered among some of the hobby’s most valuable cards.
+My ultimate conclusion: Star basketball cards deserve more attention and should be considered among some of the hobby’s most valuable cards.

 I hope you enjoy this interview with Steve Taft.